 How many preppers anticipated a PPE Shortage?
 I think many of us prepping didn’t understand exactly how critical PPE – Personal protective equipment is.
 As we’ve all witnessed, PPE becomes near impossible to get very soon after the pandemic is announced.

 The shortage of masks, hand sanitizer, gloves, and other PPE (personal protective equipment) has been in the headlines throughout the pandemic.
-Not only for the average citizen but we’ve had massive PPE shortage for hospitals and first responders.
+Not only for the average citizen, but we’ve had a massive PPE shortage for hospitals and first responders.
 That is a scary situation.

 List Of PPE Preps For The Next Pandemic

 This is a very short list of PPE preps I have in my preps, but you may be able to think of things I missed.